 Address: 31 Hot Springs Rd, Boulder, MT 59632

 Boulder Hot Springs offers its visitors a variety of soaking options, including steam rooms, showers, and indoor pools, as well as an outdoor swimming pool.
-The facility focuses on personal wellness and features a kitchen that uses organic food and locally sourced produce and meat.
+The facility focuses on personal wellness and features a kitchen using organic food, locally sourced produce, and meat.
 Boulder Hot Springs is definitely the best Montana hot springs for focusing on wellness and health.

-The rooms at Boulder Hot Springs are also peaceful and welcoming, with luxurious and homey touches.
-The hot springs offers rooms for all types of visitors, from those who want luxury to travelers on a budget.
-The hot springs is also an excellent venue for meetings and offers rooms for events like work retreats, parties, and weddings.
+The rooms at Boulder Hot Springs Inn and Spa are also peaceful and welcoming, with luxurious and homey touches.
+The hot springs offer rooms for all visitors, from those who want luxury to travelers on a budget.
+The hot springs are also an excellent meeting venue, offering rooms for events like work retreats, parties, and weddings.

-Boulder is south of Helena and north of Butte and Bozeman, so it’s an excellent destination for travelers anywhere in the western half of the state.
+Boulder is south of Helena and north of Butte and Bozeman, so it’s an excellent destination for travelers anywhere in the state’s western half.
 You’ll definitely want to have a car available to reach the hot springs.